electron/electron/docs/api/web-frame.md

 memory (i.e. you have navigated from a super heavy page to a mostly empty one, and intend to stay there).

+### `webFrame.setCacheCapacity(capacity)`

+* `capacity` Integer

+Attempts to set maximum size of memory cache web frame uses.

+Note if current cached resource size is larger than newly specified capacity, Electron will schedule to prune cached resources until it reaches below new capacity.

 [spellchecker]: https://github.com/atom/node-spellchecker